billsioros/MPIsuite/README.md

 [profile.sh](profile.sh) is responsible for compiling our program with different (key, value) macro pairs, running it with different number of processes and collecting our measurements.

-It is expecting exactly two arguements, the source file and a [profiling description script](#testing).
+It is expecting exactly two arguements, the source file and a [profiling description](#descriptions).

     echo -e "y\nn\ny\nn\ny\nn\ny\nn\ny\nn\n" | ./profile.sh ./mpi_trap.c ./description.sh